grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 }
 ```

-and this new dependency may be passed to the `AlarmComposition` via constructor:
+and this new dependency may be passed to the `AlarmComposition` via its constructor:

 ```csharp
 public AlarmComposition(